+A copy of this General Order shall be accessible at the project site (hardcopy or electronic) for the duration of authorization under this General Order.
+The Discharger shall maintain a paper or electronic copy of all required records and reports for three years from the date generated or date submitted, whichever is later.

 Dischargers are responsible for work conducted by their consultants, contractors, and any subcontractors.
 A copy of this General Order shall be provided to any consultants, contractors, and subcontractors working on behalf of the Discharger.
-Copies of this General Order shall remain at the project site for the duration of authorization under this General Order.
-All personnel performing work on the project shall be familiar with the content of this General Order and its location at the project site.
+All personnel performing work on the project shall be familiar with the content of this General Order and how to access a copy at the project site.

-Environmental Awareness Training: Prior to participating in any project activity, all personnel (e.g., contractors, subcontractors, and consultants) shall participate in environmental awareness training (e.g., tail-gate meetings) conducted by a person knowledgeable about state and federal laws regarding the protection of water quality, aquatic resources, related special-status species, and tribal and cultural resources that are applicable to the project.
+Environmental Awareness Training: Prior to participating in any project activity, all personnel (e.g., contractors, subcontractors, and consultants) shall participate in environmental awareness training (e.g., tail-gate meetings).
+Training materials shall be developed by qualified individuals with expertise in state and federal laws regarding the protection of water quality, aquatic resources, related special-status species, and Tribal and cultural resources that are applicable to the project.
 More than one trainer may be needed depending on the size, location, and complexity of the project.
 The training shall include the requirements of this General Order, how to comply with this General Order, how to identify resources to be protected, and BMPs necessary to prevent water quality impacts.

-At least one person who is knowledgeable about state and federal laws regarding the protection of water quality, aquatic resources and related special-status species, and tribal and cultural resources that are applicable to the project shall be onsite, during normal working hours, until all project areas are stabilized.
+At least one person onsite shall be the designated point of contact who has responsibility for monitoring compliance with permit conditions during normal working hours until all project areas are stabilized.

 Coverage Categories

-Activities covered by this General Order are separated into two categories (Category A and B).
-All Dischargers (i.e. Category A and B) shall comply with Tribal Cultural Resources (TCR) conditions (Section IV.G).
-Requirements for the content of reporting and notification types are detailed in Attachments A and D, including specifications for photo and map documentation.
+Activities covered by this General Order are separated into two categories Category A and Category B. All Dischargers (enrolled as Category A and/or B) shall comply with Tribal Cultural Resources conditions (Section IV.G).
+Requirements for the Notice of Intent, including mandatory maps, design plans, and delineations, are set forth in Attachments B1 and B2.
+Requirements for the content of reporting and notification are detailed in Attachments B, D, and E, including specifications for photo and map documentation.
 Written reports and notifications must be submitted using the Reporting and Notification Cover Sheet located in Attachment D, which must be signed by the Discharger or an authorized representative.
-All Dischargers (i.e. Category A and B) must comply with the monitoring and reporting conditions in Sections IV.H through L. Sections IV.M through T apply only to Category B Dischargers.
+All Dischargers (i.e. Category A and B) must comply with the monitoring and reporting conditions in Sections IV.H through M. Sections IV.N through T apply only to Category B Dischargers.

-Non-Notifying Eligibility Criteria (Category A): To qualify for Category A coverage, the following eligibility criteria must be met:
+Non-Notifying Eligibility Criteria (Category A): To qualify for Category A coverage, project activities must not result in a discharge of dredge or fill materials (except as set forth in E.1.c below) and one or more of the following eligibility criteria must be met.
+Attachment A provides a summary of non-notifying eligibility criteria.

-Project activities will not result in a discharge of dredge or fill materials to waters of the state; and no temporary diversions or impoundments of water, cofferdams, or similar structures installed for the purpose of temporary dewatering work areas are planned within the project area.

-Project activities will not include the use of heavy equipment on saturated soil conditions.

-Project activities will not include installation of new access routes.

-Project activities will not occur on 1) slopes equal to or greater than 30% and 2) soils where the erodibility K factor is equal to or greater than 0.2.
+Project activities will be limited to Vegetation Management; Herbicide Application; Pole/Tower Repairs, Maintenance, or Replacement; Substation Maintenance; Structural Conversion; Overhead Line Reconductoring; Undergrounding Powerlines; or Electric Utility Infrastructure Lowering, Maintenance, Replacement or Removal.

+Project activities will be limited to the following access route maintenance activities: applying gravel to existing road surfaces; cleanout or armoring of cross drain culvert outfalls, inboard ditches, and ditch relief culverts; installing additional inboard ditch relief culverts; armoring cut slopes above roads to prevent erosion and slumping; maintaining or adding rolling dips or rolling dip lead outs as necessary to comply with Section IV.F.15.d; stabilizing existing fill slopes; and surface blading to maintain or improve drainage.

+Project activities are limited to the discharge dredged or fill materials described in Clean Water Act Section 404(f)(1)(B).